We are grateful to be partnered with many excellent schools and institutions that are taking part in our retreat group programs.

 Groups are encouraged to make time for prayer and reflection daily, as well as to participate in the parish liturgy.
 The experience will be enhanced according to the willingness of participants to share thoughts, feelings and experiences before, during, and after with other participants and their communities.

-The 2017-2018 cost is $650 per person, plus air fare and a $550 transportation fee.
+The 2017-2018 cost is $750 per person, plus air fare.
 Cost should not be an obstacle; funding information is available.
 U.S. passport is required, but a Visa is not required.
 While no shots are necessary for entry, consultation with your physician is recommended.

 Start by sharing your experience with people who supported you trip.
 Your family, friends and sponsors will love to hear about what you did and how the experience affected you, this is also a great way to thank them for helping sponsor your trip.
 They supported your trip in a financial way and will most likely be very excited to know how the retreat impacted you and what their support contributed to.